Linda Spear Mid-Career Award

 Application materials

-1. Nomination letter: The nomination letter should address how the nominee meets the criteria for excellence.
+1. Nomination letter: The nomination letter should address how the nominee meets all the criteria for excellence.

 2. Three papers: Include three papers that should be emphasized in the evaluation